TAGRISSO Film-coated tablet Ref.[9022] Active ingredients: Osimertinib

 When considering the use of TAGRISSO as a treatment for locally advanced or metastatic NSCLC, it is important that the EGFR mutation positive status is determined.
 A validated test should be performed using either tumour DNA derived from a tissue sample or circulating tumour DNA (ctDNA) obtained from a plasma sample.

-Only robust, reliable and sensitive tests with demonstrated utility for the determination of EGFR mutation status of tumour derived DNA (from a tissue or a plasma sample) should be used.
+Only robust, reliable and sensitive tests with demonstrated utility for the determination of EGFR mutation status should be used.

 Interstitial Lung Disease (ILD)

-Severe, life-threatening or fatal Interstitial Lung Disease (ILD) or ILD-like adverse reactions (e.g. pneumonitis) have been observed in patients treated with TAGRISSO in clinical studies.
+Severe, life-threatening or fatal ILD or ILD-like adverse reactions (e.g. pneumonitis) have been observed in patients treated with TAGRISSO in clinical studies.
 Most cases improved or resolved with interruption of treatment.
 Patients with a past medical history of ILD, drug-induced ILD, radiation pneumonitis that required steroid treatment, or any evidence of clinically active ILD were excluded from clinical studies (see section 4.8).

 Careful assessment of all patients with an acute onset and/or unexplained worsening of pulmonary symptoms (dyspnoea, cough, fever) should be performed to exclude ILD.
 Treatment with this medicinal product should be interrupted pending investigation of these symptoms.
 If ILD is diagnosed, TAGRISSO should be discontinued and appropriate treatment initiated as necessary.
 Reintroduction of TAGRISSO should be considered only after careful consideration of the individual patient’s benefits and risk.

-Case reports of Stevens-Johnson syndrome (SJS) have been reported rarely in association with TAGRISSO treatment.
-Before initiating treatment, patients should be advised of signs and symptoms of SJS.
-If signs and symptoms suggestive of SJS appear, TAGRISSO should be interrupted or discontinued immediately.
+Case reports of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) have been reported with frequency categories of rare and not known, respectively, in association with TAGRISSO treatment.
+Before initiating treatment, patients should be advised of signs and symptoms of SJS and TEN.
+If signs and symptoms suggestive of SJS or TEN appear, TAGRISSO should be interrupted.
+TAGRISSO should be discontinued immediately if SJS or TEN are diagnosed.

 QTc interval prolongation

 QTc interval prolongation occurs in patients treated with TAGRISSO.
 QTc interval prolongation may lead to an increased risk for ventricular tachyarrhythmias (e.g. torsade de pointes) or sudden death.
-No arrhythmic events were reported in FLAURA or AURA studies (see section 4.8).
-Patients with clinically important abnormalities in rhythm and conduction as measured by resting electrocardiogram (ECG) (e.g. QTc interval greater than 470 ms) were excluded from these studies (see section 4.8).
+No QTc related arrythmias were reported in ADAURA, FLAURA, FLAURA2, or AURA studies (see section 4.8).
+Patients with clinically important abnormalities in rhythm and conduction as measured by resting electrocardiogram (ECG) (e.g. QTc interval greater than 470 msec) were excluded from these studies (see section 4.8).

 Changes in cardiac contractility

-Across clinical trials, Left Ventricular Ejection Fraction (LVEF) decreases greater than or equal to 10% and a drop to less than 50% occurred in 3.9% (35/908) of patients treated with TAGRISSO who had baseline and at least one follow-up LVEF assessment.
+Across clinical studies, left ventricular ejection fraction (LVEF) decreases greater than or equal to 10 percentage points and a drop to less than 50% occurred in 4.2% (65/1557) of patients treated with TAGRISSO monotherapy who had baseline and at least one follow-up LVEF assessment.
 In patients with cardiac risk factors and those with conditions that can affect LVEF, cardiac monitoring, including an assessment of LVEF at baseline and during treatment, should be considered.
 In patients who develop relevant cardiac signs/symptoms during treatment, cardiac monitoring including LVEF assessment should be considered.
+In an adjuvant placebo-controlled study (ADAURA), 1.5% (5/325) of patients treated with TAGRISSO and 1.5% (5/331) of patients treated with placebo experienced LVEF decreases greater than or equal to 10 percentage points and a drop to less than 50%.
+In the FLAURA2 study, 8.0% (21/262) of patients treated with TAGRISSO in combination with pemetrexed and platinum-based chemotherapy, who had baseline and at least one follow-up LVEF assessment, experienced LVEF decreases greater than or equal to 10 percentage points and a drop to less than 50%.

 Keratitis

-Keratitis was reported in 0.7% (n=8) of the 1142 patients treated with TAGRISSO in the FLAURA and AURA studies.
+Keratitis was reported in 0.6% (n=10) of the 1813 patients treated with TAGRISSO monotherapy in the ADAURA, FLAURA, FLAURA2 and AURA studies.
 Patients presenting with signs and symptoms suggestive of keratitis such as acute or worsening: eye inflammation, lacrimation, light sensitivity, blurred vision, eye pain and/or red eye should be referred promptly to an ophthalmology specialist (see section 4.2 Table 1).

 Age and body weight